dBankCore/steem/doc/dpay-debug-node.md

 there is a lack of ways to interface.
 Ideally, there would a Python equivalent wrapper for every RPC API call.
 This is tedious and with plugins, those API calls could change revision to revision.
 For the most part, the exposed Debug Node calls are wrappers for the RPC call.
-Most, if not all, RPC API calls could be programatically generated from the C++ source.
+Most, if not all, RPC API calls could be programmatically generated from the C++ source.
 It would also be a good step forward to introduce a simple testing framework that could be used to start a debug node and then run a series of test cases on a common starting chain state.
 This would address much of the integration testing that is sorely